gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
-Here's where WarpDrive really shines: reactive control flow

-Here' we're looking at a simple TodoProvider component that fetches all todos.
+* Here, we are looking at a simple TodoProvider component that fetches all todos.

-(click) It uses WarpDrive's Request component to declaratively handle request state.
+* It uses WarpDrive's Request component to declaratively handle request state.
-(click) On load, it displays a loading spinner.
+* On load, it displays a loading spinner.
-(click) On error, it displays an error message with a retry button.
+* On error, it displays an error message with a retry button.
-(click) And on success, it passes the data to the Todos component.
+* And on success, it passes the data to the Todos component.
-(click) And!
+* And!
 When cached responses for this request are invalidated, the component automatically re-renders with fresh data.

-(click) There's even more, and I encourage you to check out the `@warp-drive/ember` readme to learn about it.
+* There's even more, and I encourage you to check out the `@warp-drive/ember` readme to learn about it.
 -->

 ---
 layout: center
 ---

-# Live Demo: Basic Request Loading States
+# Live Demo: Basic Request Loading and Error States

 <!--
+So, let's take a look at our Todo app.
+It's live demo time.
+Wish me luck.

+First, I need to check the configuration.
+Then, we'll demo our requests, showing loading state, caching behavior, and a few other TodoMVC features implemented with WarpDrive and Ember.

 - Initial Todo Count: A Few
 - API Reliability: Good
 - API Latency: Slow